 What is Tension Pneumothorax?

-The condition affiliated with the lungs in which the collection of air between the parietal and viscera pleurae takes place and along with that the shifting of mediastinal occurs is known as Tension Pneumothorax.
+The condition affiliated with the lungs in which the collection of air between the parietal and viscera pleurae takes place and along with that the shifting of the mediastinal occurs, known as Tension Pneumothorax.

-The air that is accumulated between the chest wall and the lungs cannot escape the pleural space during this disorder, which makes it even a fatal variant of pneumothorax.
+The air accumulated between the chest wall and the lungs cannot escape the pleural space during this disorder, making it even a fatal variant of pneumothorax.

 Main Differences Between Pneumothorax and Tension Pneumothorax

-- In pneumothorax, the air is accumulated between the chest wall and the lungs, on the other hand, in tension pneumothorax along with the accumulation of the air there is shifting of mediastinal as well.
+- In pneumothorax, the air is accumulated between the chest wall and the lungs, on the other hand, in tension pneumothorax, along with the accumulation of the air, there is shifting of the mediastinal as well.